-This procedure should be used alongside the Domestic Abuse Policy for Customers.
+This procedure should be used alongside the Domestic Abuse Policy for Customers, the case audit procedure for managers, the case management procedure for employees and the one-to-one meetings policy and procedure.

 These procedures set out how the Council responds to domestic abuse in the community and provide a daily framework to ensure you give the right response to survivors, children and the perpetrator of abuse.